MobileFirstLLC/shortcuts-for-chrome/.github/README.md

 Certain languages are translated with automated APIs, and these translations may not read correctly to native speakers.

 You can help improve the translation quality at [PO Editor][i18n] — _no programming experience needed._
-The translations are updated with each software releases.
+The translations are updated with each software release.

 ## Documentation